Ripe/morra-reach/README.md

 # Morra in Reach

-Source code for morra made with Reach, for the Ascent Bootcamp (Cohort 2).
+Source code for morra made with Reach, for the Ascent Bootcamp (cohort 2).
 If you need to modify the backend you must setup [Reach](https://docs.reach.sh/quickstart/) and run `./reach compile` from the backend folder.

 ### Prerequisites